deezbills vs Monarch

 • You want automatic bank feeds and accept the linking that comes with them

-• You want investment holdings and performance tracking today
+• You want investment holdings and performance tracking today; those are on the deezbills roadmap

-• You need native iOS and Android apps right now
+• You need native iOS and Android apps today; deezbills works in the browser, with apps on the roadmap

 • You are in the US, or happy planning in US terms and paying in USD